earthlab/earthlab.github.io/_posts/courses/earth-analytics/week07/how-to/2017-03-01-howto01-add-variables-to-rmd-R.md

 ## Automating report content

-Let's pretend that we've calculated a value in our code and we want to include it in our R markdown report but we don't want to include the code.
+Let's pretend that we've calculated a value in our code and we want to include it in our R Markdown report but we don't want to include the code.
 Maybe it's a number that we want to appear in the TEXT of our report - not as a code chunk output.
 How do we do that?